 |Liberty Bell Auto Protect||$.04 to $.05 per mile||Yes||Up to 150,000|

 What Is an Extended Car Warranty?

 While the companies we researched refer to their products as extended car warranties, the term is a bit misleading.
-True car warranties are only offered and administered by car manufacturers and are included when you buy your car.
-Plans typically include bumper-to-bumper protection, powertrain coverage, or a combination and come with time and mileage limits.
+True car warranties are offered and administered only by car manufacturers and are included when you buy your car.
+Plans typically include bumper-to-bumper protection, powertrain coverage, or a combination, and come with time and mileage limits.